venenux/alpine-wiki/tutorials/professional-way/server-alpine-apache2-professional.md

 1. install openssl and apache-ssl
 2. create the self signed certificate
 3. set proper permissions
+4. setup the cert file for combined pem
-4. setup the port for the openssl protocol module
+5. setup the port for the openssl protocol module
-5. setup the allowed negociations, by example allow TLS 1.0 (default deny sslv3 and tls1)
+6. setup the allowed negociations, by example allow TLS 1.0 (default deny sslv3 and tls1)
-6. setup the allowed protocols, by example allow also olders ones like TLS 1.0
+7. setup the allowed protocols, by example allow also olders ones like TLS 1.0
-7. activate the mod_redirect in case of global http to https redirections
+8. activate the mod_redirect in case of global http to https redirections
-8. restart the service to see changes
+9. restart the service to see changes

 ```
 apk add openssl apache2-ssl